 Rutgers is a leading institution for addiction science, with award-winning researchers, training programs, and clinical services.
-The Rutgers Addiction Research Center (RARC) is part of the Brain Health Institute.
-RARC is the multidisciplinary home for addiction-related activities across Rutgers, bringing together researchers, clinicians, and community members who are dedicated to tackling addiction.
+The Rutgers Addiction Research Center (RARC) within the Brain Health Institute was launched in 2022 and is now the largest comprehensive addiction research center in the country.
+We are a multidisciplinary home for addiction-related activities across Rutgers, bringing together researchers, clinicians, and community members who are dedicated to tackling addiction.

 Through our coursework, training programs and research opportunities for students, postdoctoral associates and faculty, and our continuing education programs for clinicians and other professionals, Rutgers is leading the way in training and diversifying the next generation of addiction researchers, clinicians, and practitioners.
 We also provide education and training for the community, including overdose prevention training.